 What’s a brand?

 A brand is a feature or set of features that distinguish one organization from another.
-A brand is typically comprised of a name, tagline, logo or symbol, design, brand voice, and more.
-It also refers to the overall experience a customer undergoes when interacting with a business — as a shopper, customer, social media follower, or mere passerby.
+A brand typically comprises of a name, tagline and logo.
+Moreover, it also includes symbols, design, brand voice, and much more.
+Furthermore, it also refers to the overall experience a customer undergoes when interacting with a business.
+For instance; as a shopper, customer, social media follower, or mere passerby.

 What is branding?

-Branding is the process of researching, developing, and applying a distinctive feature or set of features to your organization so that consumers can begin to associate your brand with your products or services.
+Branding is the process of researching and developing.
+Moreover it is also applying a distinctive feature or set of features to your organization.
+Moreover, it is so that consumers can begin to associate your brand with your products or services.
 Branding is an iterative process and requires getting in touch with the heart of your customers and your business.
-It’s important for a variety of reasons — I dive into these next.
+It’s important for a variety of reasons.
+I will dive into these next.